Semrush helps you:

 After all:

-Over time you’ll get an idea of what a “high volume” and “low volume” keyword is for your industry.
+Over time, you’ll get an idea of what a “high volume” and “low volume” keyword is for your industry.

 To find the search volume for a given keyword, just pop it into the GKP.
 You’ll find the number of searches in the “Avg. monthly searches” column.

-Pro Tip: Some keywords have HUGE seasonal variations.
-You’re obviously going to get more searches for “ugly Christmas sweaters” in December than in June.
 But there are lots of non-seasonal keywords that have peaks and valleys throughout the year.
-For example, the keyword “organic dog food brands” gets 4x more searches in April than December.
+For example, “organic dog food brands” gets 4x more searches in April than December.

 KWFinder – Search time

-#2 Keyword-Product Fit
+#2 Determine Keyword-Product Fit

-This is a big one.
 Let’s say you find a keyword that gets tons of searches.
 It must be a winner right?

 If the keyword you pick is even a little bit of a stretch compared to what you have for sale on your ecommerce site, people that search for that term aren’t going to convert.